Shannon County, Missouri: Local

 The Republican Party predominantly controls politics at the local level in Shannon County.
-Republicans hold seven of the elected positions in the county.
+Republicans hold eleven of the elected positions in the county.

 State

 In the Missouri House of Representatives, all of Shannon County is a part of Missouri's 143rd District and is currently represented by Jeff Pogue, (R- Salem).

 In the Missouri Senate, all of Shannon County is a part of Missouri's 25th District and is currently represented by Doug Libla, (R- Poplar Bluff).

 Federal

 Shannon County is included in Missouri's 8th Congressional District and is currently represented by Jason T. Smith (R-Salem) in the U.S. House of Representatives.
 Smith won a special election on Tuesday, June 4, 2013, to finish out the remaining term of U.S. Representative Jo Ann Emerson (R-Cape Girardeau).
 Emerson announced her resignation a month after being reelected with over 70 percent of the vote in the district.
 She resigned to become CEO of the National Rural Electric Cooperative.